When Will We Know The Winner? Time Frames For 6 Key States

 North Carolina (15 electoral votes)

-Ninety-four percent of the expected vote has been counted in North Carolina, but the race between Biden and Trump remains tight, tilting toward the incumbent.
+About 94% of the expected vote has been counted in North Carolina, but the race between Biden and Trump remains tight, tilting toward the incumbent.

 North Carolina was able to process mail ballots in advance, so election officials there aren't sorting through the bulk of ballots like in some other states.
 But in North Carolina, mail ballots postmarked by Nov.
 3 can be received and added to the total numbers until Nov.
 12. If the presidential election remains close, the race could remain undecided for days.